mrbhandari63/mrbhandari63/README.md

 ## 🎯 Career Objective

-Aspiring Data Analyst with strong foundations in Power BI, SQL, Excel, and Python.
-Passionate about leveraging data analytics and visualization to solve business problems and support data-driven decision-making.
+Aspiring Data Analyst with a strong foundation in Power BI, SQL, Excel, and Python.
+Passionate about leveraging analytics, visualization, and business intelligence tools to uncover insights, solve real-world problems, and support data-driven decision-making.

-⭐ Explore my repositories to see my projects and learning journey.
+⭐ Feel free to explore my repositories and connect with me.